Tournon-sur-Rhône, France

 Overlooking the Gorges du Doux

-As the train went up the mountain, it looped back and forth over the River Doux below.
+As the train proceeded up the mountain, it looped back and forth over the River Doux below.
 The entire area the train traversed was geographically interesting.
 The Doux Valley, is a conservation area where panoramic views appear around every turn!

 The River Doux is a tributary of the River Rhone, 70 kilometers in length and flows into the Rhone at Tournon-sur-Rhône.

-Some Videos of the Locomotive Positioning
+Videos of the Locomotive Positioning

 Locomotive Turnstile

 The turnstile operation drew everyone's attention!
-The locomotive was repositioned
+The locomotive was repositioned much quicker than I would have thought possible.

 Click here to view a good YouTube video of the turnstile in operation.
-Video is the property of
+Video is the property of brick12010 via YouTube.

-Once at the top of the gorge, everyone got off the train, the locomotive was decoupled from the cars and driven onto a turnstile, where the engineer swung the engine around and then he drove it back to the front of the passenger cars and re-coupled for the drive back down the gorge.
+Once at the top of the gorge, everyone got off the train, the locomotive was decoupled from the cars and driven onto a turnstile, where the engineer swung the engine around and then he drove it back to the front of the passenger cars and re-coupled for the trip back down the gorge.

 Disclosure: Some of the links on this page are Affiliate Links, meaning, at no additional cost to you, that we will earn a commission if you click through and make a purchase.
 So we would appreciate any click throughs, if you are inclined.